jakeread/clank-fxy-controller/log/clank-fxy-controller-log.md

 - bed probe / kinematic corrections
 - mocontrol that lives on the pi / server that lives on the machine

-### Motion Control Closed Loop Overhaul

-- CL & OL motors should work together, shouldn't all have to be the same
-- do Z first, avoid this knock

 ## 2021 09 15

 Print something!